 MBBS (Hons) PGrad Dip Journalism FANZCA

-Simon trained in anaesthesia at the Alfred Hospital, where he continues to work as a specialist anaesthetist and trauma physician.
-Since 2016, Simon has been an adjunct lecturer at Monash University, where he co-coordinates the trauma module of the Masters of Perioperative Medicine.
+Simon trained in anaesthesia at the Alfred Hospital, where he continues to work as an anaesthesiologist and trauma consultant.
+Since 2016, Simon has been a lecturer at Monash University, where he coordinates the trauma and acute perioperative medicine module of the Masters of Perioperative Medicine.

-Simon has completed sub-specialty fellowships in paediatric anaesthesia at the Royal Children’s Hospital in Melbourne (including 6 months as a senior registrar in the Paediatric Intensive Care Unit), and in retrieval medicine with LifeFlight Queensland.
-He has worked as a retrieval consultant with Ambulance Victoria since 2015.
+Simon has completed sub-specialty fellowships in paediatric anaesthesia at the Royal Children’s Hospital in Melbourne (including 6 months as a senior registrar in the Paediatric Intensive Care Unit), and in prehospital retrieval medicine with LifeFlight Queensland.
+Until recently he also worked as a retrieval consultant and coordinator with Ambulance Victoria.

-Simon is also a Major in the Australian Army reserve where he has deployed in support of overseas and domestic operations on a number of occasions, including to Afghanistan and Iraq.
-He remains an active member of the ADF in anaesthesia and retrieval medicine.
+Simon is a lieutenant colonel in the Australian Army where he has deployed in support of overseas and domestic operations on a number of occasions, including to Afghanistan and Iraq.
+He remains an active member of the army reserve.

-Simon has completed postgraduate qualifications in journalism and remains a passionate health communicator.
-He has worked in a number of freelance media roles, including, most recently, as a medical advisor for the ABC television documentary series – Ask The Doctor.
+Simon has completed postgraduate qualifications in journalism and has worked in a number of freelance media roles, most recently as a medical advisor for the ABC television documentary series – Ask The Doctor.